1. What is the definition of a contract?

 • If the status lists a department or unit, it means that it is currently with that department or unit for review or approval.

 *NOTE: Section 2.
 Employee = Lists the name of the employee who currently has the record.

 4. What is the average amount of time it should take to review a contract?

-Most contracts will be review in 10 days or less.
+Most contracts will be reviewed in 10 days or less.
 This assumes the contract is sent to this office with complete information including the scope of work, effective dates, financial obligations, and other basic information necessary to enable a legal review.

-If a contract does not contain basic information, violates statute or federal law, or creates an unreasonable risk of liability for the university, the attorney will return the contract to the department with necessary revision.
+If a contract does not contain basic information, violates state statute or federal law, or creates an unreasonable risk of liability for the university, the attorney will return the contract to the department with necessary revisions.
 Once the third party has accepted the revisions, the contract will be processed for signature.

 The Office of the General Counsel has recently updated its policy on the review of click-through contracts and other purchases involving Restricted or Highly Restricted Data.

 UCF Departments are no longer required to send every click-through contract to the GC’s Office for review.
 Only those click-through contracts identified below as requiring General Counsel review should be sent to the Office of the General Counsel.